daptx/daptx.github.io/postGIS/urban-resilience.md

 A published Leaflet web map of our results can be found [here](https://emmaclinton.github.io/DSM_sql/assets/index.html#10/-6.8739/39.2547).

+Our analysis and final cartographic layouts (both web and static) reveal the majority of wards with high access to green space were well-developed and organized areas of the Dar es Salaam near the coast (*fig. a*).

 ![](assets/greenspace.png)
-**figure a.** A static map of percent of residences by ward within a 0.25km of green space in Dar es Salaam.
+*figure a.* A static map of percent of residences by ward within 0.25km of green space in Dar es Salaam.